 If we agree that technology will increasingly do much of the heavy lifting, financial planners will need to adapt their skills to continue to be relevant.

-The shift towards financial coaching will continue; helping clients decide what matters most to them, working to remove self limiting beliefs and using behavioral insight to keep them on track.
+The shift towards financial coaching will continue; helping clients decide what matters most to them, working to remove self limiting beliefs and using behavioural insight to keep them on track.

 Post the financial crisis, we have witnessed a shift in behaviour, with people looking to use their wealth towards achieving happiness, financial wellbeing and quality of life.
 This trend will continue and advisers will have an important role to play in the process.
 Helping clients in pursuing experiences over the pursuit of material ‘things’, dedicating time and resources towards supporting causes we care about and harness our wealth towards doing good.